henry2004y/VisAnaJulia/README.md

   * data analysis in space physics
   * test particle tracking

+The basic functionalities are splitted into a [standalone package](https://github.com/henry2004y/SWMF).
 The data analysis part includes spectral analysis, minimum variance analysis and many functions for aiding the interpretation of data.

 See [here](docs/src/man/guide.md) for some development thoughts.
+In the future, each part will become a standalone package, and VisAna will only be a container.

 ## Author